daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-- (Firms with market power might set $p>mc$)
+In general, firms with market power might set $p>mc$.

 ***

-Opposite extreme: *monopoly*

-- A single firm
-- Barriers to entry $\rightarrow$ No threat of entry
+At the opposite extreme, we have the  **Monopoly**

+\underline{A monopoly is}

+*A single firm.*

+There are \underline{barriers to entry} $\rightarrow$ no threat of entry from other firms^[Economists have debated the extent to which the *threat of entry*, or a 'competitive fringe', might constrain a firm's behavior even if it is the only firm currently in the market.]

+\bigskip

+The monopoly firm ...

-- Can choose price, which becomes the 'market price'
+Can choose the price it wants to charge, which becomes the 'market price'

-    - Still, the more it charges the fewer units demanded
+- Of course this doesn't mean it charges an 'infinitely high price.'
+The more it charges the fewer units will be demanded.
+There is a tradeoff between price and quantity.

-    - Chooses a price (or quantity) where MR=MC (like all firms do)
+\medskip

+Thus (under 'normal conditions') it chooses a price (and quantity) where, at that price/quantity, the marginal revenue from an additional unit will equal the marginal cost of producing that unit: $MR(Q)=MC(Q)$

+***
+- We covered this before (under [Profit-maximisation](profit-max)) -- the $MR(Q)=MC(Q)$ condition will essentially hold for *any* firm, monopoly or not, but the MR function may differ.^[In considering the marginal revenue, the monopoly's calculation simply involves the slope of the market demand curve.
+It doesn't have to consider 'how other firms will react', as it is the only firm.
+In contrast, under perfect competition a firm is always charging the market price, so it's marginal revenue is simply this price, a constant.
+In intermediate cases like 'oligopoly' the firm's marginal revenue takes into account the reaction of other firms; e.g., as it increases quantity, other firms might do so as well.
+We do not cover these intermediate cases in this module.
+If you are interested, take an 'industrial organisation' module.]

+\medskip

-    - Produces 'less than socially optimal quantity' in order to charge a high price and increase its profit
+$\rightarrow$ As a result, a monopoly **produces 'less than the socially optimal quantity'** in order to charge a high price and increase its profit.
+Because it does not price at marginal costs, at the quantity it produces, additional units would valued more (by some consumers) than they would cost to manufacture.
+(We return to this [below](dwl-monop)).

-## Barriers to entry
+## Barriers to entry {#barriers}

+In our previous discussion of perfect competition, we argued that an industry with 'super-normal' profits would attract other firms to enter, leading to an outward shift in  the market supply curve and lower prevailing prices, and profits returning to 'normal' (zero economic profits) in the long run.

+For a monopoly (or any situation 'super-normal' profits) to persist, there must be some sort of 'barrier to entry', one would presume.^[Adv: Another possibility involves a sort of 'noncontinuity' or 'discreteness'.
+There may be some markets in which 'one firm will profit but two firms will make negative profits.'
+Here if one firm has already entered, it has 'first-mover advantage' and no other firm would want to enter.
+We ignore this possibility for now.]

+These barriers are typically classed into two categories, 'technical' and 'legal'.

 ### Technical barriers to entry

-- IRS/ Diminishing average cost over a broad range of output
+1. Increasing Returns to Scale/ Diminishing average cost over a broad range of output
-    - $\rightarrow$ 'a natural monopoly'
-    - (Here multiple firms producing separately are *less efficient*, cannot produce the lowest cost)
+    - $\rightarrow$ 'a natural monopoly'^[Adv: Here multiple firms producing separately are actually *less efficient*, and cannot produce the lowest cost.
+This makes 'regulating competition' a difficult endeavour.
+It may be preferrable for the government to *allow* a monopoly in such a situation, but try to regulate it.]
-- Special knowledge of a low-cost method of production, or key resource

-***
+2. Special knowledge of a low-cost method of production, or a key resource^[Adv: There is some debate about this one.
+Will it necessarily constitute a barrier to entry?
+Wouldn't the firm with this 'resource' gain more profit by licensing it to other firms?
+Will this lead to a long-term advantage or is it merely a short-term return to research and development expenses?]

-### Legal barriers to entry.
+### Legal barriers to entry

+Traditionally, Economists, especially from the 'Chicago school' have often claimed that monopolies are almost always *caused* by government regulation.

 - Patents and copyrights
-- Exclusive franchise or license (granted by government, by another firm, by a university)
+]
+- Exclusive franchise or license (granted by government, by another firm, by a university)^[Universities often sell off the rights to provide food on campus to a single 'catering' firm (sound familiar?).
+This may be a way of generating revenue without having to explicitly 'raise tuition'.
+Who is paying for this?
+The students (and staff), in the form of lower consumer surplus!
+Such exclusive licensing may also be vulnerable to favouritism and corruption, but that is a different story.]

 - Government support for a dominant firm, discouraging/forbidding others

+\bigskip

+However, while some such 'legal barriers' may result from corruption, there are also valid justifications for these in many cases.^[E.g., perhaps licensing doctors is necessary because otherwise patients will not know which doctors are reputable, an 'information asymmetry' that may lead to a 'lemons problem' ... look it up, if you are interested.]

 ***

+\textcolor{blue}{Consider: would the initiative below lead to a 'legal' or a 'technical' barrier to entry?
+Does it seem like a rule that could be justified as in the general social interest?}^[Ans: (It's subjective of course, but...)
+The detailed language seems like a carve-out for a specific firm, and would be hard to justify.
+This seems likely to generate an opportunity for one casino, and legal barriers to entry to other potential casino-operators.]

 ... from the 2016 Massachusetts ballot initiative:

 \includegraphics[height=2.5in]{picsfigs/gaming_open.png}

-## Monopoly profit-maximisation
+## Monopoly profit-maximisation {#monop-profit-max}

-- As always, set Q to maximize $QP(Q)-C(Q)$
+A monopoly (or any firm) will set quantity (here $q=Q$, because it's the whole market) to maximize it's profit $\pi(Q)=QP(Q)-C(Q)$

+- Remember: Revenue is $Q\times P(Q)$, where the latter is the 'inverse demand' function; the price that can be achieved at quantity Q.
+- ... and $C(Q)$ is the total cost

+\medskip

-- leads to optimization where $MR(Q) = MC(Q)$ (assuming P>AC)
+This leads to optimization (profit-max) at the quantity $Q$ where $MR(Q) = MC(Q)$ (assuming $P>AC$ at this quantity $Q$).

+\bigskip

+*Intuition* (essentially, 'proof by contradiction' once again):

+- If $MR(Q) > MC(Q)$ then increainge quantity would increase revenue more than it increases costs, increasing profits.
+Thus this initial $Q$ cannot be profit-maximizing.

+- If $MR(Q) < MC(Q)$ then increase quantity would increase revenue *less* than it increases costs.
+This implies that *decreasing* quantity would decrease costs more than it would decrease revenue, thus increasing profits.
+Thus this initial $Q$ cannot be profit-maximizing.

+- $\rightarrow$ Thus for a $Q$ to be profit-maximizing, it cannot be that $MR(Q) > MC(Q)$ at this $Q$, nor can it be that $MR(Q) < MC(Q)$.
+Thus it must be (the only remaining alternative) that $MR(Q) = MC(Q)$ at this $Q$.

+\medskip

+Thus this is a *necessary* condition for profit-max ('if it doesn't hold, the firm is not maximizing profits').

+It's also a sufficient condition ('if this holds, the firm must be maximising profits') if there is only one $Q$ where $MR(Q)=MC(Q)$ ... which will hold, e.g., if MR is always decreasing in Q and MC is constant or increasing in Q.

+\bigskip

-- Remember, the 'volume' benefit of increasing Q is countered by
+Remember, the 'volume' benefit of increasing Q is countered by...

-    - Greater cost (producing more always costs more)
+1. greater cost (producing more always costs more) and
-    - The need to reduce price (on all units) to get people to buy it
+2. the need to reduce price (on all units) to get people to buy it.

 ### Graphically: Monopoly profit-max